Climate finance: Private climate finance

 Public finance has traditionally been a significant source of infrastructure investment.
 However, public budgets are often insufficient for larger and more complex infrastructure projects, particularly in lower-income countries.
 Climate-compatible investments often have higher investment needs than conventional (fossil fuel) measures, and may also carry higher financial risks because the technologies are not proven or the projects have high upfront costs.
 If countries are going to access the scale of funding required, it is critical to consider the full spectrum of funding sources and their requirements, as well as the different mechanisms available from them, and how they can be combined.
 There is therefore growing recognition that private finance will be needed to cover the financing shortfall.

 Private investors could be drawn to sustainable urban infrastructure projects where a sufficient return on investment is forecast based on project income flows or low-risk government debt repayments.
 Bankability and creditworthiness are therefore prerequisites to attracting private finance.
-Potential sources of climate finance include commercial banks, investment companies, pension funds, insurance companies and sovereign wealth funds.
+Potential sources of climate finance include commercial banks, pension funds, insurance companies, asset managers, sovereign wealth funds, venture capital (such as fixed income and listed equity products), infrastructure funds and bank lending (including loans from credit unions).
+They also include companies from other sectors such as renewable energy or water companies, and individual households and communities.
 These different investor types will have different risk-return expectations and investment horizons, and projects will need to be structured appropriately.

-Governments have a range of financing and funding mechanisms available to secure finance from private investors, including equity, debt, grants or risk mitigation instruments such as guarantees.
-Some of these instruments will be used routinely as part of a government's funding base; others may be deployed to mobilize the investment for a specific climate project.
+For example, there are credit unions specialized in climate finance, such as the US-based Clean Energy Credit Union which finances a range of clean energy projects including solar PV systems, electric vehicles and electric bicycles.
+Ceres released a report which stated that credit unions have an essential role to play in mobilizing stakeholders to address climate change, and outlines seven steps credit unions should take to address climate risk.